Article by HSE ISSEK Researchers Appears in Encyclopedia of Information Science and Technology

 The authors of the chapter ‘Indicators of Information and Communication Technology’ examined the various approaches to measuring information and communication technologies (ICT), which have become majors drivers of changes in economic, social, public and private life, thereby leading to the emergence of the Information Society and Digital Economy.
 They argue that identifying key trends and analyzing transformation processes can only be done on the basis of reliable statistical data.
 The development of usable international statistics is key in this respect and, therefore, through establishing and updating key standards, we can measure the development of the Information Society on a global scale, while also benchmarking the positions of individual countries within the worldwide economic environment.
 ICT indicators are based on general (e.g., definitions and classifications, similar data collection methodologies) and specialized statistical standards, whereas a harmonized methodology provides highly compatible indicators for different countries.
 The chapter’s objective is to present a systemic overview of internationally accepted definitions of key ICT indicators based on accumulated methodological standards and practical experience.

-, Deputy Director of the Institute for Statistical Studies and Economics of Knowledge, Director of HSE ISSEK Foresight Centre, spoke about the article and the researchers’ future plans with the HSE News Service.
+Alexander Sokolov, Deputy Director of the Institute for Statistical Studies and Economics of Knowledge, Director of HSE ISSEK Foresight Centre, spoke about the article and the researchers’ future plans with the HSE News Service.

-‘I learned about the upcoming edition of the from IGI Global’s newsletter.
+‘I learned about the upcoming edition of the Encyclopedia of Information Science and Technology from IGI Global’s newsletter.
 Since we’ve been engaged in measuring information and communication technologies for a long time now, we therefore decided to publish an article on the indicators for this area of research.
 The encyclopedia largely features articles covering the technological or market specifics of IT, while a very important issue — the problem of measuring development processes in this area — still remained unexamined.
 My colleagues and I reviewed previous editions of the encyclopedia, and realized that there were no articles on the development of indicators for information and communication technologies.
 Therefore, together with Leonid Gokhberg and Gulnara Abdrakhmanova, leading Russian experts in information society statistics, we decided to prepare an article.

 There were many articles submitted for this encyclopedia, as it is an extensive project comprised of 10 volumes.
 We suggested to the editors that we prepare an article on this topic and our initiative was approved.
 The encyclopedia’s articles are subject to strict standards with respect to both content and design.
 Our text underwent a double-blind peer review and several comments were made.
 Upon finalization, the article was approved.
 Articles must meet several requirements.
 We did not conduct any special research on this topic.
 Rather, this was an attempt to generalize the experience accumulated by us and other leading international organizations (e.g., the OECD, Eurostat, ITU, etc.) that may interest the readers.
 The field of information and communication technologies is changing rapidly.
 Statistics is also changing, as it is used to reflect key trends.
 For the next edition, I think that we will be able to substantially revise the article and re-submit it.